Air to Air Thermoelectric Coolers

 In the summertime natural convection and forced air just aren’t sufficient to keep the operating temperatures of electronic equipment under their critical thresholds.
 Peltier air to air coolers coupled with fans can accomplish this in the more remote areas.
 No need for water or freon in the desert where one is scarce and the other difficult to maintain.

-Temperature Control Systems are Needed for These Temperature Ranges.
+Temperature Control Systems

 Humidity creating moisture in the cabinets with the temperature change can be an issue.
 One solution is to include a sensor to detect the moisture in the air.